-“I even know the play I scored on,” Larry Gatlin told me in a 1998 interview.
+“I even know the play I scored on,” Larry Gatlin told me in a 1998 interview for the Daily Cougar.
 “It was 3rd-and-12 on the 26-yard line.
 I was in the game in place of Elmo (Wright) at wideout on the right side.
 The play was ’53 R Out.’

-Gatlin had replaced Elmo in the lineup because the score was 86-6.
+Gatlin subbed for Wright because the score was 86-6.
 It was late in the 4th quarter of what would become the biggest blowout in the modern era of college football.

-Tulsa stalled on the next drive and, with 30 seconds to left in the game, punted to UH senior Mike Simpson.
-Simpson broke free and returned the kick 60 yards for the improbable final TD.
-Now it’s 99-6.
+Tulsa stalled on the next drive and, with 30 seconds left in the game, punted to UH senior Mike Simpson.
+Simpson broke free and returned the kick 60 yards for the final TD.
+The score was now 99-6.

 Following the return, Lieweke said he was ‘never as nervous’ as he awaited that last snap and hold.
 “I was on the spot,” he admitted.
 Nevertheless, Lieweke boots it through to hit the century mark.